minio/minio/README.md

 ### Upgrade Checklist

 - Test all upgrades in a lower environment (DEV, QA, UAT) before applying to production.
 Performing blind upgrades in production environments carries significant risk.
-- Read the release notes for MinIO *before* performing any upgrade, there is no forced requirement to upgrade to latest releases upon every releases.
-Some releases may not be relevant to your setup, avoid upgrading production environments unnecessarily.
+- Read the release notes for MinIO *before* performing any upgrade, there is no forced requirement to upgrade to latest release upon every release.
+Some release may not be relevant to your setup, avoid upgrading production environments unnecessarily.
 - If you plan to use `mc admin update`, MinIO process must have write access to the parent directory where the binary is present on the host system.
 - `mc admin update` is not supported and should be avoided in kubernetes/container environments, please upgrade containers by upgrading relevant container images.
 - **We do not recommend upgrading one MinIO server at a time, the product is designed to support parallel upgrades please follow our recommended guidelines.**